Boulangerie/angular-translate-extract/README.md

-# angular-translate-extractor
+# angular-translate-extract

-Task that extracts all the translation keys for angular-translate project.
-It searches all view, and js scripts to find `angular-translate` calls; such as:
+This node package aims to extract all the translation keys for angular-translate project.
+It searches in given folder to extract key + default translation if exists. eg:

 * `{{'KEY_IN_VIEW' | translate }}`
 * `$translate.instant('KEY_IN_SCRIPT')`

-Each found key is then extracted to json files with translations.
+Each found key is then extracted to json or po files with translations.
 For each local defined in Gruntfile separate json is created:

     {